1987–88 NCAA Division I men's ice hockey season

 The 1987–88 NCAA Division I men's ice hockey season began in October 1987 and concluded with the 1988 NCAA Division I Men's Ice Hockey Tournament's championship game on April 2, 1988 at the Olympic Center in Lake Placid, New York.
 This was the 41st season in which an NCAA ice hockey championship was held and is the 94th year overall where an NCAA school fielded a team.

 After the season U.S. International would drop its hockey program (the school itself would eventually go bankrupt) causing the demise of the Great West Hockey Conference, the only principally west-coast conference in the history of Division I hockey.

+Season Outlook

+Pre-season polls

+The top teams in the nation as ranked before the start of the season.

+The WMPL poll was voted on by coaches.
+The College Hockey Statistics Bureau (CHSB) / WMEB poll was voted on by media.